wikilimo/Wikilimo/README.md

 # Wikilimo: A ‘kilimo’ tool built by everyone
 Submission for Unite-Ideas OpenCI Platform Challenge 2019.

-Wikilimo is an online-offline platform to provide farmers with actionable insights (weather alerts, pest info, market rates, subsidies), P2P chat, agricultural planning from crowd-sourced & expert-backed information
+Wikilimo is an online-offline platform to provide farmers with actionable insights (weather alerts, pest info, market rates, subsidies), P2P chat, agricultural planning from crowd-sourced & expert-backed information.

 ## This repo hosts: